lee-jason/jasonjl.github.io/_drafts/2023-06-30-memoirs-of-my-first-startup.md

 ---
 layout: post
-title:  "Life at my first startup"
+title:  "Memoirs of my first startup in Silicon Valley"
 date:   2023-03-01 08:00:00
-description: "Memoirs of my first startup in Silicon Valley"
+description: "A brief (long) recollection of how I got here and I learned"
 categories: work
 ---